 The Court Clerk also takes care of digital and paper case files for matters being heard in the courtroom.
 They use a computer to make notes about what happens, including all orders the judge makes.
 If you offer an exhibit (a document, photo or object) as evidence in a trial, you hand it to the Court Clerk - not to the judge or witness.
 The Court Clerk maintains custody of exhibits during the trial.
 They will hand them to the witness or judge when necessary.

 The Court Clerk also has a variety of responsibilities for setting up, connecting, and facilitating virtual proceedings being held by telephone or video-conference.
-See the Court’s Revised Guide to Remote Proceedings (telephone and video) NP21 for information on virtual hearings and conferences.
+See the Court’s NP 21 Virtual Proceedings and Remote Attendance in the Provincial Court for information on virtual hearings and conferences.

 In some hearings, such as those dealing with traffic ticket offences under BC laws, judicial justices preside without Court Clerks.
 Court Clerks are employed by the Court Services Branch of the Ministry of the Attorney General in the provincial government.

 When a witness testifies in a hearing or trial, they are first asked to step into the witness box.
 They stand while swearing an oath or making a solemn affirmation to tell the truth.
 The judge will likely then invite them to sit if they wish, or tell them they may sit or stand during their testimony.
 A witness box usually has a seat with a ledge in front of it to hold papers the witness may be asked to look at.

 In BC Provincial Court courtrooms, witness boxes are usually located beside the Court Clerk’s desk.